 As we enter a new decade, it seems inconceivable that we would either share or initiate racist, homophobic or sexist material, for example.
 But what about strong political views?
-What about supporting, for example, in Ireland, a referendum on abortion or same sex marriage?
+What about supporting, for example, anti-abortion laws in your state or, on the flip side, strong socialist views?
 How would this play with employers, current or future?
-A social media post is more than just a private rant at the water cooler or in the pub.
+A social media post is more than just a private rant at the water cooler or at the bar during happy hour.
 It is global from the moment it is sent.
 So keep these tips in mind while posting:

 How to stay in control of your online presence

 So what’s the best way to avoid a meeting with HR after a wild night out tweeting with abandon?

 - 1. If your company has a Social Media Policy, read it.
 Usually, these expand on your existing email policy but will include reputational risk clauses from social media use.
 Check with HR on any grey areas and get THEM to tell YOU, in writing or via email, just in case you have to argue it in court.

 - 2. If in doubt, don’t put it out there in the first place.
 “Delete” means nothing in an age of screenshots.
 Just ask Kanye West.

 - 3. Have separate devices for separate accounts.
 If you need to maintain your company’s social media accounts, make sure to use a different device for your personal handles.
 This will help you avoid any mix-ups.